marvin-j97/smoltable/docs/src/content/docs/guides/wide-column-intro.md

   - Keep your row keys short
 - Pad integers with leading zeroes: important for timestamps where range-based queries are used
 - Do not use sequential numeric IDs as row key

+---

+[1] The origin of the term "wide-column" is not exactly easy to narrow down.
+It was mentioned in "Scalable SQL and NoSQL Data Stores" by Rick Cattell in 2010.
+If you know an earlier mention of the term, please let us now!